 Internet protocol surveillance cameras, IP cameras, are digital video cameras used for surveillance that can send and receive information via a network and the Internet.
-The benefits of installing IP security camera system can’t be over-emphasized as it is an alternative to analog closed circuit television.
+The benefits of installing IP security camera system can’t be over-emphasized as it is an alternative to its predecessor “analog CCTV system“.
 Prior to digital alternatives, surveillance was comprised of analog information recorded on palpable media.

 Utilizing digital IP surveillance systems updated the capabilities of surveillance systems, making complex systems available for widespread use.
 IP surveillance cameras can be set up and used in private residences, small businesses, and even large corporate headquarters.

 How do IP Surveillance Cameras Work?

 There are essentially two types of IP camera operating systems; centralized and decentralized.

 Centralized IP systems require an NVR (network video recorder).
 The NVR is a program that records video in a digital format to a hard drive, flash drive, or other storage devices.